St Mary's Island, Kent: Re-development phase

-The island is served Monday-Saturday by the Arriva Southern Counties route 100 which provides links to Chatham Town Centre, the bus station and the railway station.
+The island is served Monday- Friday by the Arriva Southern Counties route 100 which provides links to Chatham Town Centre, the bus station and the railway station.
+On Saturdays, the island is served by route 100 operated by Nu-Venture.
 On Sundays, the island is served by route 151 operated by Nu-Venture.

 Wildlife

 Many species of birds have been recorded on St Mary's Island, including European green woodpecker, greater spotted woodpecker and sparrowhawk.
 Redwings and cormorants are common visitors to the island in winter.
 Skylarks have been spotted in the summer in the meadows and heathland where there are plans to build more houses.